Seasawher/mathlib4-help/src/tactics.md

 # unfold
 Defined in: `Lean.Parser.Tactic.unfold`

-* `unfold id` unfolds definition `id`.
+* `unfold id` unfolds all occurrences of definition `id` in the target.
 * `unfold id1 id2 ...` is equivalent to `unfold id1; unfold id2; ...`.
+* `unfold id at h` unfolds at the hypothesis `h`.

+Definitions can be either global or local definitions.

-For non-recursive definitions, this tactic is identical to `delta`.
-For recursive definitions, it uses the "unfolding lemma" `id.eq_def`, which is generated for each recursive definition, to unfold according to the recursive definition given by the user.
+For non-recursive global definitions, this tactic is identical to `delta`.
+For recursive global definitions, it uses the "unfolding lemma" `id.eq_def`, which is generated for each recursive definition, to unfold according to the recursive definition given by the user.
+Only one level of unfolding is performed, in contrast to `simp only [id]`, which unfolds definition `id` recursively.

 # unfold?
 Defined in: `Mathlib.Tactic.InteractiveUnfold.tacticUnfold?`